What if you are the person falsely accused of harassment who is served with a temporary peace order in Maryland? Does this go on your “record”?

 To avoid the effect of a “record”, you should challenge and try to defeat the petition.
-If you are successful, you may then file a request to shield the existence of the peace order case from public view.
+If you are successful, there are procedures for shielding civil cases in Maryland by filing a request to shield the existence of the peace order case from public view.
 However, if you consent to the entry of a peace order or you fight but lose, then the entry of this order will remain on the public database.

 How then do you get the “record” off your record?
-If you had consented to the peace order, you may file a request to remove the order from your record after six months.
+If you had consented to the peace order, you may take advantage of provisions allowing the shielding of civil cases in Maryland by filing a request to remove the order from your record after six months.
 You can find a template of a petition to shield here: https://www.courts.state.md.us/district/forms.

 If you did not consent, fought, but lost, then the entry of the peace order will remain forever.

 Unfortunately for many on the losing side, the entry of a peace order may not be a good thing.
 A peace order Maryland can carry with it a number of consequences.
 It can remain in effect for up to six months.
 When an interim or final peace order is issued, local law enforcement is informed.
 Even though a peace order is considered civil, not a criminal, the matter you can be subject to arrest and face criminal charges if a judge finds that you have violated a peace order.